greg-raven/Uncommon-Sense/_posts/2021-06-29-can-the-real-constitution-be-restored.md

 ---
-title: 'Can the real Constitution be restored?'
+title: "Can the real Constitution be restored?"
 layout: post
 categories:
 - Constitution